ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 # Genesis

-TODO
+- Understanding how ETC came to be is essential in understanding it's value proposition.
+- Here we will cover where we came from

+## The Original Ethereum Vision

+- Everyone was on the same page, at first
+- "Build Unstoppable Applications" was promised

-## The original etheruem vision,
+## The DAO

-## ETC combines the best parts of Bitcoin and Ethereum Mainline
+- The DAO;
+- Many influentual players were over exposed

-The DAO; Too Big To Fail
+- Too Big To Fail
+- The Hack

+## A Fork in the Road

+- Many lies propoagated at the time, includingn that without a fork Ehereum would be destroyed (No PoS)
+- Privatesed profits, socialised losses
-Moral Hazard, Bailouts, Non DAO participants suffered
+- Moral Hazard, Bailouts, Non DAO participants suffered
+- More details, link to Bitmex article
+- Ethereum Chose to Go down the Route of "Build Stoppable Applications"

+## The Immaculate Conception

-If it can happen once it can happen again
+- If it can happen once it can happen again

-Privatesed profits, socialised losses
+- No Satoshi, No Leaders, Just Raw Philosophy
+- Declaration of Indpendance + The Manifesto
+- Code is Law cannot be forked away!